emilyguancamole/pep-risk/README.md

 # pep_risk

 This project builds a prediction model for PEP (post-ERCP pancreatitis).
-The Shiny app provides a real-time estimation of the risk of PEP for a given patient.
+The Dash app provides a real-time estimation of the risk of PEP for a given patient.

 **Repo organization:**